 Podcasts and Blogs

 Another way to learn about what other Heathens are doing is to listen to podcasts and read blogs.* A great Heathen podcast is “Gifts of the Wyrd”, put on by Jan Tjeerd.
 He also writes a blog.
 Several bloggers here at HHH, including myself, write quite a bit on modern devotional and magical work within Heathenry.
 My series of Heathen How To’s, for example, is aimed new-ish Heathens or Heathen who want to broaden their practices.
-My personal blog is dedicated to my work with the Vanir.
 Weiss Alb Hearth is a also great blog to visit if you’re looking for historical content and research.
 A few great vloggers are Eric Word-Weaver Sjerven at The Raven’s Call and Midgard Musings.